Scale to serve 100+ million reads/writes using Spark and Cassandra

 - Dream11 API is an edge service that serves all requests

-- After match deadline, data is fetched from mysql to s3 via Amazon Data pipeline
+- After the match deadline, data is fetched from MySQL to s3 via Amazon Data pipeline

 - Data Pipeline saves all contest related information to s3

 - Data pipeline sends an SNS notification on completion of data transfer

 - SNS triggers a lambda function which makes an API call to Leaderboard API